ArcGIS Blog

 In web GIS, the demand for managing a wide variety of 3D data is rapidly growing.
 The support for 3D models is especially important due to their widespread use across various industries.
 Thus far, scene layers have been the means to address this demand.
 However, this 3D object workflow requires all necessary data to be managed locally (as a multipatch feature class) and published as a web layer for visualization.
-While this method works well for static 3D content that doesn’t need frequent updates, it lacks flexibility; any data changes require a complete manual layer republishing.
+While this method works well for static 3D content that doesn’t need frequent updates, it lacks flexibility; any data changes require the layer to be republished.

 In June 2023, Esri introduced the 3D object layer.
 You can now: